Claussen Brg. Assn. logo - image

 ACKNOWLEDGEMENTS

-• Thanks To Ed "Red" Kacalek for the great Tannhauser Beer label.
+• Thanks to the late Ed "Red" Kacalek for the great Tannhauser Beer label.

-• To Mike Magnussen for the rectangle beer tray, "The Invitation."
+• To Mike Magnussen for images of the rectangle beer tray, "The Invitation" and the "Cavalier" charger.

-• And To John Cartwright for the image of the playing cards.
+• To John Cartwright for the image of the playing cards.